 The wooden buildings of Kauppila farm need constant maintenance and many of them have fallen into disrepair.
 The core problems almost always circle around the decomposition of the building materials due to exposition to moisture.
 Many of the buildings at Kauppila farm have roofs made of thin wooden shingles (“päre”) which have a particularly limited life span.
 An important feature of the cultural landscape are also the traditional spruce fences (“riukuaita”), which are made from split trunks of young spruce trees, which are tied together with spruce branches.

 The main building of Kauppila farm is painted with a red paint that is characteristic for the North, especially for Finland and Sweden.
 The water-based red paint has been easy to cook from mostly basic household materials, with only pigment added.
 It is very well-suited for wooden surfaces as it does not form a dense layer.
-Within the framework of the project, the participants will learn how to produce the red paint, cooking it over an open fire for several hours, and repaint the main building.
+Within the framework of the project, the participants learned how to produce the red paint, cooking it over an open fire for several hours, and repaint the main building.